jgc777/HTML2EXE-2.0/README.md

 ## Features
 - Convert HTML files (really any chromium-compatible files) and folders to EXE files
-- Use internet webpages
+- Use internet webpages (Use the URL option)
-- Custom icon
-- Custom title & more
+- Custom icon, title, windows command & more
-- Very small program size
+- Very small program size (except for the version with .NET included)
 - Graphical user interface (GUI)
 - Command line interface (CLI)
 - Quick and easy to use and distribute